(Updated Jan. 13, 2025)

 Among those finishing behind Worrell in the rookie award voting that year: Giants first baseman Will Clark (fifth), Pirates outfielder Barry Bonds (sixth) and Reds shortstop Barry Larkin (seventh).

-Worrell qualified as a rookie in 1986 even though he played prominent roles for the Cardinals in the 1985 National League Championship Series and the World Series.
+Worrell qualified as a rookie in 1986 even though he played prominent roles in the 1985 National League Championship Series and the World Series.

 The relief ace kept his rookie status in 1986 because during the 1985 regular season he pitched fewer than 50 innings (21.2) and was with St. Louis for fewer than 45 days before rosters expanded Sept.
 1.